 - All of our Pre-K Counts teachers have a Pennsylvania teaching certificate in early childhood education, with a maximum class size of sixteen children.

 - Three home visits and two parent-teacher conferences are included in the program.

-- Part-Day Preschool is offered four days a week for three and a half hours each day.
+- Half-Day Preschool is offered 4–5 days a week for three and a half hours each day.
 Classes follow the school year schedule and run from September through early June.
 Children attend a morning or afternoon session.
 Teachers in this program conduct three home visits and three parent-teacher conferences.

-- Part-Day Preschool is offered at the Carlisle, Granite, HACC, Lang Manor, and Martin Luther King, Jr. centers and at Tri-Community, Scott, and Fink schools.
+- Half-Day Preschool is offered at the Granite and Lang Manor centers and at Tri-Community, Scott, and Fink schools.

 Home Based Programs